Scientific Name

 How to Grow and Care

 Cotyledons can be divided into two groups.
 One group consists of evergreen plants with a summer growing period.
-The other group comprises deciduous plants, splendidly magnificent with large, solid, fleshy stems.
+The other group comprises deciduonts, which are splendidly magnificent with large, solid, fleshy stems.
 The plants of the second group grow during the winter and shed their leaves during the summer.

 These succulents require a free-draining, gritty mix and plenty of sunlight.
 If kept dry, they tolerate cool, frost-free conditions during the winter.
 Some require pruning to maintain an attractive shape.
 Cotyledons should be kept in a sunny position.
 Follow general succulent watering procedures.
-Be careful of overwatering when they are deciduous.
+Be careful not to overwater them when they are deciduous.

 As succulents go, Cotyledons certainly are rewarding garden and indoor subjects, practically independent of irrigation in all but full desert conditions.
 However, they cannot survive poor light or bad drainage in the wet.

-Feed it once or twice during the growing season with a fertilizer specifically formulated for cacti and succulents (poor in nitrogen), including all micronutrients and trace elements diluted to 1/2 the strength recommended on the label.
+Feed it once or twice during the growing season with a fertilizer specifically formulated for cacti and succulents (poor in nitrogen).
+The fertilizer should include all micronutrients and trace elements diluted to half the strength recommended on the label.

 Learn more at How to Grow and Care for Cotyledon.